It's called the Crock-Pot Lunch Crock, and it's on sale for just $35.

 To avoid any chance of getting leftovers too warm, I put just a splash of water—about a teaspoon—into the container before heating the food.
 And voila!
 I purposefully left the noodles for a whole hour in the pot—they were perfectly hot and I was able to eat my lunch straight from the container, without issue.
 Nothing was dried out, and it was much tastier than it would have been had I tried to blast it in the microwave for more than a few minutes.

 Don't get me wrong.
-There's nothing wrong with Tupperware, especially reusable models designed to get food from one point to the next.
+There's nothing wrong with takeout containers, especially reusable models designed to get food from one point to the next.
 But the beauty of the Crock Pot Mini, beyond its ability to reheat your food to make it taste like new again, is that it makes meal prep feel exciting and so much more than just a chore—more than I can say for a boring black plastic container.